yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/2D Representation & Reconstruction/1-GANs/2-Applicational-GAN/Inversion/README.md

   \theta_{E}^{*}=\underset{\theta_{E}}{\arg \min } \sum_{n} \mathcal{L}\left(G\left(E\left(x_{n} ; \theta_{E}\right)\right), x_{n}\right)
   $$

 - optimization based: select a random initial latent code and optimize it using gradient descent

+One is learning-based, which first synthesizes a collection of images with randomly sampled latent codes and then uses the images and codes as inputs and supervisions respectively to train a deterministic model

+directly optimizing the latent code to minimize the pixel-wise reconstruction loss

+To simplify the optimization, prior efforts also use a encoder to generate an initialization for optimization.

+Train stage also